Del Webb Tradition in Port St. Lucie

 Where is Del Webb Tradition located?

-Inside the Tradition master plan in western Port St. Lucie, FL (ZIP 34987) — about 5 minutes from Cleveland Clinic Tradition and Tradition Square, roughly 8 minutes from I-95 at Gatlin Boulevard.
+Inside the Tradition master plan in western Port St. Lucie, FL (ZIP 34987), St. Lucie County, about five minutes from Cleveland Clinic Tradition and Tradition Square and roughly eight minutes from I-95 at Gatlin Boulevard.

-What is the Del Webb Tradition HOA fee and what does it cover?
+What is the HOA fee and what does it cover?

-Published figures put it around $497–$531 per month (as of mid-2024), covering lawn care, security, cable, internet, management and the recreational amenities.
-It is the highest fee tier among Tradition’s 55+ villages — and the most inclusive.
-Verify the current budget before you offer.
+Third-party listings reported the HOA around $497 to $531 per month as of mid-2024, described as covering lawn care, security, cable, internet, management and the amenities.
+It is the most inclusive fee tier among Tradition's 55+ villages.
+Verify the current amount and inclusions with the HOA, since fees change.

 Does Del Webb Tradition have a CDD or district assessment?

-Tradition parcels carry non-ad-valorem district assessments on the annual tax bill — commonly roughly $1,500 to $3,500 per year in the PSL new-development market, varying by parcel.
-We pull the actual tax bill for any home you consider.
+Tradition parcels carry a non-ad-valorem district assessment on the annual tax bill in addition to the HOA.
+The exact amount is parcel-specific, so we pull the actual tax bill for any home you consider.

 Is Del Webb Tradition sold out?